ganfeng1964/Analytical-Chemistry-Book/chap01.md

 The term science is already a term that cannot be further popularized.
 It is not an exaggeration to say that the term science has become a popular pet phrase among the public.
 Any profession that adopts certain scientific technologies dares to call itself a science.
 For example, "face job" had become "beauty science".
 Some people who have undergone short-term training dare to use knives on others' faces, of course, I mean using some seemingly high-tech tools.
 Of course, doing so would be much better than having a butcher do it.
 Just kidding!

-As a scientist who teaches analytical chemistry, I have always believed that analytical chemistry is a science until I once listened to Professor Ruqin Yu's report titled "Chemometrics-assisted Mathematization and Informatization of Analytical Chemistry and Emergence of New Research Paradigm".
-It exposed me to the philosopher Kant's views on science.
+As a scientist who teaches analytical chemistry, I have always believed that analytical chemistry is a science until I once listened to Professor Ruqin Yu's[^1] report titled "Chemometrics-assisted Mathematization and Informatization of Analytical Chemistry and Emergence of New Research Paradigm".
+It exposed me to the philosopher Kant's[^2] views on science.
 In Kant's view, a discipline can only be regarded as a science proper if it has been mathematized.
 And, Kant thought "...chemistry can’t be anything more than a systematic art or experimental doctrine, never a science proper, because the principles of chemistry are merely empirical and can’t be presented a priori in intuition...".
 Among modern scientists, there are also many who believe that chemistry cannot become an independent (separate) discipline, and some scientists are even more extreme.
-For example, Dirac said "The underlying laws necessary for the mathematical theory of a large part of physics and the whole of chemistry are thus completely known, and the difficulty is only that exact applications of these laws lead to equations which are too complicated to be soluble."
+For example, Dirac[^3] said "The underlying laws necessary for the mathematical theory of a large part of physics and the whole of chemistry are thus completely known, and the difficulty is only that exact applications of these laws lead to equations which are too complicated to be soluble."
 So, if chemistry cannot even become a science, let alone analytical chemistry.
 Analytical chemistry is simply an existence of "neither fish nor fowl" (“爹不亲娘不爱”）

+Professor Yu suggested implementing the mathematization of analytical chemistry based on chemometrics and proposed several paradigms.
+I think this path is not feasible.
+The reason is that chemometrics methods are essentially based on calibration techniques, which are themselves relative methods.
+These methods are fundamentally no longer based on the theory of chemical reactions, although they involve chemical reactions.
+Due to the fact that these methods are more based on instrumental analysis methods, which are essentially based on physical principles, using chemometrics theory to achieve the mathematization of analytical chemistry feels like “barking up the wrong tree”（缘木求鱼）.
+My view is not disrespectful because I myself study chemometrics.

 ---

 **References**

-Yu, R. Q. Proceeding of International Conference on Analytical Science; Chinese Chemical Society and International Union of Pure and Applied

-Chemistry: Beijing, 2017.
+[^1]: Yu, R. Q. Proceeding of International Conference on Analytical Science; Chinese Chemical Society and International Union of Pure and Applied Chemistry: Beijing, 2017.

-Kant, I. The Metaphysical Foundation of Natural Science; Translator Bax, E. B.; Createspace Independent Publishing Platform: USA, 2015.
+[^2]: Kant, I. The Metaphysical Foundation of Natural Science; Translator Bax, E. B.; Createspace Independent Publishing Platform: USA, 2015.

-Dirac, P. A. M. Proc.
+[^3]: Dirac, P. A. M. Proc.
 R. Soc.
 London, Ser.
 A 1929, 123, 714.